ThuyKat/Spring-Security-/README.md

 On the screen, though we see the same login page, if we hit /admin path and login with user's credential, Spring will not allow it.
 Also, in order to login as user, we must logout of admin role before logging in again.

+## Json Web Tokens (JWT): for secured communication

+- RFC 7519: how JWT should be structured

+- HTTP: stateless protocol

+When we accessing a page from a server, what information we need to send it.
+If it is a static HTML page, we need just URL of the page that we are looking for and the server sends us back the page.
+If we need another page, just send the URL.
+The server doesnt remember our previous requests.
+So if server is static and available to everyone, there is no problem in getting the pages from the server.
+If the server is dynamic, the server will send the information depending on who the user is.
+In this case, the information we send to the server just not the page you want, but also who you are.
+We need to provide all that infomation every time we send requests.

+ ### How website remember user's info
+- Session token : like ticketing system used in customer services, when user is authenticated, the webapp creates a session and keep track of it itself.
+It creates a sessionId associated with the session and send back that id to user.
+Subsequencely, the client pass the sessionID to the server as a part of every request.
+The server looks it up and identifies who the client is.
+How the client passes sessionID to the server depends on implementation, the most common approach is to save the sessionID in a cookie so that it is automatically added on the cookie header on subsequent requests.
+Authentication happens, the server saves the state and returns the response for the cookie.
+Subsequen requests from the browser automatially have the cookie in the header because thats what browsers do.
+By this way, the server has info and can look it up again to identify the client.
+This mechanism of saving sessionID tokens saved in cookies is the most popular way for authorisation.
+- Json web token